-Every wide-eyed, restless child has heard the story once or twice before going to bed.
-Perhaps with the maiden in place on a bedside table—a small stone figurine complete with its tutu, frozen at an image of dance, painted to its every fine detail while it spins away to the music box’s soft lullaby.
-The fantastical and wonderful adventure of these bedtime stories never do justice to the hard work and effort dancers—whether ballerinas or not—in real life go through.
+Every wide-eyed, restless child has heard the story a one or two times before going to bed.
+Perhaps with the mentioned maiden in place on the bedside table – a small stone figurine complete with its tutu, frozen at an image of dance, painted to its every fine detail while it spins away to the music box’s soft lullaby.
+The fantastical and wonderful adventure of these bedtime stories never doing justice the hard work and effort dancers (whether ballet or not) in real life go through.

 If the shoe fits